 In the early years the focus was to develop and promote Ottawa and environs as a premier, year-round culinary tourism destination, with diverse offerings of local foods and experiences for local and visiting patrons.

 This built upon Just Food’s Buy Local Guide which started in 2005—a printed map of the region’s local food system that would help local food eaters, farmers, retailers and restaurants connect with each other.

-The map has since migrated online and gone mobile with the free, downloadable app for Android and iOS.
+The map has since migrated online.
 Now with a click or a tap, you can find not just where local food and farming enterprises are, but who they are, what they sell, and how to connect with them.

 1 Ontario’s local food report, 2021 edition. https://www.ontario.ca/page/ontarios-local-food-report-2021-edition